 To our friends at ____________

-The Tumour Foundation of BC isrevitalizing in-person fundraisers!
-Our first event is Cocktails for a Cure on April 23, 2022 join us support living with neurofibromatosis.
+The Tumour Foundation of BC is finally revitalizing in-person fundraisers!
+Our first event is Cocktails for a Cure on April 23, 2022; join us to help support children living with neurofibromatosis.

 Neurofibromatosis is a genetic condition that causes tumours to grow on the nervous system.
 These tumours are inoperable and can cause complications such as disfigurement, bone deformities, vision impairment, learning disabilities, and cancer.
 Neurofibromatosis affects more than two million people worldwide, making it more common that Duchenne muscular dystrophy, cystic fibrosis and Huntington’s disease combined.

-We support help make a success.
-We gift certificates and merchandise for live and silent auctionscash donations are always welcome.
-Your donation is tax-deductible andhelp the Tumour Foundation of BC continue its work improv the health and well-being of families affected by this disorder.
+We need your support to help make Cocktails for a Cure a success.
+We are in need of gift certificates and merchandise for our live and silent auctions (cash donations are also always welcome).
+Your donation is tax-deductible and helps the Tumour Foundation of BC continue its work of improving the health and well-being of families affected by this rare disorder.

-Funds raised will be used to support our new medical clinic, provide educational scholarshipsfinancial support to families specialized therapies, publish up-to-date resources and operate our and community support groups.
+Funds raised will be used to support our new medical clinic, provide educational scholarships, offer financial support to families seeking specialized therapies, publish up-to-date resources, and operate our helpline and community support groups.

-Your company will benefit from fromcommunity.
-Donors will be listed on the event program, social media, and our website; merchandise will be credited and on display throughout the event.
+Your company will benefit from being exposed to attendees from the local community.
+Donors will be listed on the event program, our social media channels, and our website; the donated merchandise provide will be credited and on display throughout the event.

-We would be honoured to have your supportdonations in any amount are welcome!
-We happy to pick up your donation.
+We would be honoured to have your support—donations in any amount are welcome!
+We are happy to pick up your donation from your place of business.

 I welcome the opportunity to provide any additional information and look forward to hearing from you.
 A sponsorship information sheet is also enclosed.
 Please feel free to reach out for more information at info@tumourfoundation.ca or contact our Executive Director at 1-800-385-2263.